 Blurting and Interrupting

-** Neither Doc Martin, nor Sheldon Cooper are specifically identified as "having Asperger's syndrome". though it has certainly come up on one, maybe both, shows.
+** Note that neither Doc Martin, nor Sheldon Cooper are specifically identified as "having Asperger's syndrome". though it has certainly come up on one, maybe both, shows.
 They're both characters based on real like people who are known by the actors and/or writers.
 Nevertheless, the characters they portray are very "aspie-like".